Join the RHS today and support our charitable work

 Dividing perennials regularly will ensure healthy, vigorous plants that will continue to perform year after year.
 It also offers the opportunity to multiply your plants.

 Most perennials benefit from division every two to three years to maintain health and vigour.
-For the purposes of propagation, the task can be done more regularly.
+If you want to increase the number of plants you have by dividing them, the task can be done more regularly.

 These are just a few examples of plants that can be divided: Agapanthus, Anemone, Aster, Bergenia (elephant’s ears), Convallaria (lily-of-the-valley) Crocosmia, Dierama, Delphinium, Epimedium, Eryngium (sea holly), Euphorbia, Gentiana (gentian) Geranium, Helianthus, Hemerocallis (daylily), Hosta, Iris, Lychnis, Lysichiton, Lysimachia, ornamental grasses, Primula (primrose) Ranunculus (buttercup), Salvia, Sedum, Verbena, Zantedeschia (arum lily).